Questions applied to strategy, narrative, policy, and public life.

 Who benefits, who loses, who is positioned to act, and on what timeline.
 Surfaces alignments and frictions that would otherwise emerge only in the doing.

-The legal, regulatory, and political environment the engagement sits within — what is permitted, what is contested, what is likely to change.
+The political and institutional environment the engagement sits within — what is contested, what is shifting, and what the principal will need to read carefully.
 Built for the specific question rather than the general field.

 Findings are delivered in writing, with the reasoning shown.
 Where relevant, oral briefing accompanies the document.
 Commissioned for the principal alone unless otherwise scoped.